On the Morrison-Kawamata dream space and its applications: Abstract

 \section{Abstract}

-We develop the theory of Morrison-Kawamata dream spaces, which axiomatizes varieties (not necessarily of Calabi-Yau type) that satisfy the Morrison–Kawamata cone conjecture.
+We develop the theory of Morrison-Kawamata dream spaces, which axiomatizes varieties (not necessarily of Calabi-Yau type) that satisfy the Morrison-Kawamata cone conjecture.
 Using this theory, we establish the generic deformation invariance of various cones and apply it to the boundedness problem of algebraic varieties.